Didisimmons/MMA-Haircare/README.md

 # **Credits**
 ### **CONTENT**
-1. The site's design was inspired by extensive research conducted on recipe sharing websites such as [yummly](https://www.yummly.co.uk/), [bbcgoodfood](https://www.bbcgoodfood.com/) , [epicurious](https://www.epicurious.com/) and other MS3 peer's project(slack channel).
+1. The site's design was inspired by research conducted on black beauty websites such as [LipBar](https://thelipbar.com/), [Loveafrocosmetics](https://www.loveafrocosmetics.com/africas-best-37-c.asp) , [Kiyo Beauty](https://www.kiyobeauty.com/) [BlackBeautyCosmetics](https://blackbeautybombshells.com/40-actual-4c-natural-hair-hairstyles/) and other MS4 peer's project(slack channel).

-2. Photoshop was used to create the Ayo Recipes brand logo.

-3. The animation effect used on the hero image header text was obtained from the [CSS tricks](https://css-tricks.com/almanac/properties/a/animation/)  website.

-4. Abdul Basit's [Youtube](https://www.youtube.com/watch?v=MLBLsxcB3Dc) assistance was used to create the dynamic form fields in the add-recipe page code.

-5. The code from Code Institute's mini project lesson on Task Manager Application was primarily used as a reference and guide for developing the basic CRUD (Create, Read, Update, and Delete) functionalities for this project.
+2. The code from Code Institute's Full stack framework with Django called "Boutique Ado" was primarily used as a reference and guide for developing the MMÀ ecommerce store using HTML, CSS, JS, Python+Django, PostgreSQL database, Stripe, and AWS S3 as storage.

-6. Another peer's [project](https://github.com/dissyulina/cookle-cookbook/blob/main/app.py#L433) here at code institute provided code assistance for the creation of the edit profile and add recipe functions.

-7. Research on StackOverflow and Jinja documentation aided in the creation of some  Python functions and the application of the Jinja template.

-8. [Code pen](https://codepen.io/t_afif/pen/eYWJNBd) was used to generate the html and CSS code for the star rating applied on the add recipe page.
+3. Photoshop was used to resize and edit the images used all over the site.

-9. The code for the star rating on the single page was also obtained from another peer's project here at [code institute](https://github.com/mosull20/dark-side-ms3/blob/main/templates/profile.html) which aided in the design.
+4. The animation effect used on the header of the about page text was obtained from [CSS tricks](https://css-tricks.com/almanac/properties/a/animation/)  website.

+5. Code inspiration design for the navigation bar was inspired by another code institute peer’s website [Jira](https://jiira.herokuapp.com/).

-10. The code used to force resize some images while maintaining the same aspect ratio was obtained from [stackoverflow](https://stackoverflow.com/questions/12991351/css-force-image-resize-and-keep-aspect-ratio).
+6. The code used to force resize some images while maintaining the same aspect ratio was obtained from [stackoverflow](https://stackoverflow.com/questions/12991351/css-force-image-resize-and-keep-aspect-ratio).

-11. The external links relating to kitchenware discounts included in the tips & tricks page were obtained [Countryliving](https://www.countryliving.com/food-drinks/g32869067/chef-pantry-staples/?slide=1), [Delish](https://www.delish.com/food/a52476/kitchen-pantry-organization-ideas/) , [Buzzfeed](https://www.buzzfeed.com/michelleno/cooking-tips-for-beginners) and [Bbcgoodfood](http://www.bbcgoodfood.com/).
+7. The external links relating to haircare tips and afro styles  on the about page were obtained from [Black Beauty Bombshell](https://blackbeautybombshells.com/40-actual-4c-natural-hair-hairstyles/) and [BlackHairInformation](https://blackhairinformation.com/by-type/natural-hair/7-tips-managing-multiple-textures-natural-hair/).

-12. Majority of the recipes added to the AYO Recipes database come from recipe sharing websites like [yummly](https://www.yummly.co.uk/), [delicious](delicious.com.au), [bbcgoodfood](https://www.bbcgoodfood.com/) as do the recipe images.
+8. Majority of the products information added to MMÀ-HAIIRCARE database were from hair supply websites such as [Carol's Daughter](https://www.carolsdaughter.com/), [Aunty Jackie's](https://shop.auntjackiescurlsandcoils.com/) [NaturalCurly](https://naturalgirlwigs.com/products/afro-kinky-clip-ins) and [Sheamoisture](https://www.sheamoisture.com/).

-13. This readme was based on research on several readme documents, including the Code Institute's readme [sample](https://github.com/Code-Institute-Solutions/SampleREADME), the dark side's readme [sample](https://github.com/mosull20/dark-side-ms3#deployment),  Cookle's readMe's [sample](https://github.com/dissyulina/cookle-cookbook#deployment-to-heroku), FLYBOY's readMe [file](https://github.com/Didisimmons/LILELI-QUIZ-GAME/blob/main/test.md) and LILELI's readME's [file](https://github.com/Didisimmons/LILELI-QUIZ-GAME/blob/main/readME.md).
+9. This readme was based on research on several readme documents, including the Code Institute's readme [sample](https://github.com/Code-Institute-Solutions/SampleREADME), Shoe's and More readMe [sample](https://github.com/dissyulina/), Jira's readMe [sample](https://github.com/johnroutledge/milestone-project-4), FLYBOY's readMe [file](https://github.com/Didisimmons/LILELI-QUIZ-GAME/blob/main/test.md) and Ayo Recipe's readME [file](https://github.com/Didisimmons/Ayo-Recipes#deployment).

+10. Research on StackOverflow and Django documentation aided in the creation of functions.

+11. The quote used on the product page was obtained from [Trace Ellis Ross](https://www.stylerave.com/wp-content/uploads/2020/06/fullsizeoutput_2832.jpeg)

 ### **MEDIA**
-* The majority of the images on the website were obtained from image free providers such as [unsplash](https://unsplash.com/), with the exception of the food recipe images, which were obtained from [Bbcgoodfood](http://www.bbcgoodfood.com/) and [delicious](delicious.com.au).
+* The majority of the images on the website were obtained from hair supply websites such as [Carol's Daughter](https://www.carolsdaughter.com/), [Aunty Jackie's](https://shop.auntjackiescurlsandcoils.com/) and [Sheamoisture](https://www.sheamoisture.com/).

-* The homepage's hero image is a photo by Brooke Lark from [unsplash](https://unsplash.com/photos/of0pMsWApZE).
+* The homepage's hero image was obtained from Efik Zara's [Youtube](https://unsplash.com/photos/of0pMsWApZE) account and edited with Photoshop.

+* The images used for the category "Clips" were obtained from the [NaturalCurly](https://naturalgirlwigs.com/products/afro-kinky-clip-ins) website.

+* The images used in the about page were obtained from [Black Beauty Bombshells](https://blackbeautybombshells.com/40-actual-4c-natural-hair-hairstyles/)  and edited with Photoshop.

 * Ryan Christodoulou from [unsplash](https://unsplash.com/photos/68CDDj03rks) provided the kitchen decor image used at the bottom of the homepage to depict the proper kitchen décor.